 Our support does not end when you begin your degree at Carey.

-We understand that managing educational expenses can be challenging, and Carey Business School is dedicated to supporting current students through every step of their academic journey, including navigating the financial aid process.
+Managing educational expenses can be challenging, and Carey Business School is dedicated to supporting current students through every step of their academic journey, including navigating the financial aid process.
 As a current student, we understand that you may be looking for resources and answers to topics such as policies, payment plans, contact information, and more.
-To ensure you have the correct support, Carey Business School partners directly with the Johns Hopkins Office of Student Enrollment and Account Management, or SEAM, to help students navigate the financial aid, billing, and tuition payment processes for Carey Business School.
+Carey partners directly with the Johns Hopkins Office of Student Enrollment and Account Management, or SEAM, to help students navigate the financial aid, billing, and tuition payment processes.

 You can contact SEAM in multiple ways: